OpenDataology/website/content/en/docs/distributions/gke/deploy/management-setup.md

   The management cluster is very lightweight cluster that runs [Cloud Config Connector](https://cloud.google.com/config-connector/docs/overview).
 Cloud Config Connector makes it easier to configure Google Cloud resources using YAML and Kustomize.

-For a more detailed explanation of the drastic changes happened in Kubeflow v1.1 on Google Cloud, read [kubeflow/gcp-blueprints #123](https://github.com/kubeflow/gcp-blueprints/issues/123).
+For a more detailed explanation of the drastic changes happened in OpenDataology v1.1 on Google Cloud, read [OpenDataology/gcp-blueprints #123](https://github.com/OpenDataology/gcp-blueprints/issues/123).

 ## Next steps
-* [Deploy Kubeflow](/docs/distributions/gke/deploy/deploy-cli) using kubectl, kustomize and kpt.
+* [Deploy OpenDataology](/docs/distributions/gke/deploy/deploy-cli) using kubectl, kustomize and kpt.